alanrvazquez/alanrvazquez.github.io/README.md

 - Eendebak, P. T., Schoen, E. D., **Vazquez, A. R.**, and Goos, P. (2022).
 Systematic enumeration of two-level even-odd designs.
 In review.

+- **Vazquez, A. R.** and Wong, W.-K. (2022).
+Mathematical programming tools for randomization purposes in small two-arm clinical trials: A case study with real data.
+Submitted.

+- Xuan, X. and **Vazquez, A. R.** (2022).
+A review of undergraduate courses in Design of Experiments offered by American universities.
+In preparation.

 ## Recorded Presentations

 [_Two-level orthogonal designs for intensive screening experiments: Construction and evaluation (in Spanish)_](https://www.facebook.com/fime.oficial/videos/272984141000518).
 Invited presentation at the Conference in Honor of Guadalupe Evaristo Cedillo-Garza, Autonomous University of Nuevo Leon.
 August, 2021.